Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 - **Overrepresented sequences**: List of sequences that appear in more 0.1% of the total (this is only considered for the first 100000 sequences and reads over 75bp are truncated to 50bp pieces).
 The program gives a warning (when sequences are found to be present between 0.1% and 1% of the total amount of sequences) or an error (when there are sequences occurring more 1% of all sequences), but this does not always mean that the data is bad and might be ignored.
+For Illumina sequencing for satay experiments, the sequences often start with either 'CATG' or 'GATC' which are the recognition sites for NlaIII and DpnII respectively.

 - **Adapter (Kmers) content**: Shows an accumulative percentage plot of adapter appearances in the data.
 Ideally this is a flat line at zero (meaning that there are no adapter sequences present in the data).